Mountain Gorilla Trekking Tours and Safaris

 Important considerations

-Those considering gorilla trekking should realize the demands and unpredictability of the areas visited.
+Those considering gorilla trekking should realise the demands and unpredictability of the areas visited.
 Often, the trek through thick, dense jungle can be somewhat strenuous and due to the nature of the gorillas and their habits, viewing cannot be guaranteed.

-Although the groups of gorilla that are seen on jungle treks have been habituated, they have not been tamed and their behavior is not demonstrably different from that of non-habituated groups.
+Although the groups of gorilla that are seen on jungle treks have been habituated, they have not been tamed and their behaviour is not demonstrably different from that of non-habituated groups.
 Nobody forces them to stay for the allotted hour, and they can fade into the forest as you appear, if they wish to do so.
 They are wild animals and will do as they please!

 Further, as gorillas are extremely sensitive to human disease, the park authorities will not allow anyone they consider to be in poor health to visit the gorilla groups.
 Additionally, no children under 16 years of age are permitted to visit.